-These include a cheilectomy, which involves removing the bony lump on the top of the toe, which may be causing the pain, through to a fusion (permanent joining) of the big toe joint, or a replacement.
+These include a cheilectomy, which involves removing the bony lump on the top of the toe, which may be causing the pain, through to a fusion (permanent joining) of the big toe joint, or a Cartiva joint replacement.

-What is a cheilectomy?
+What is Cartiva?